Falls in the elderly

 Researchers from New Zealand developed the Otago home exercise program to reduce falls in older adults.
 This fall prevention program improves strength and balance.
 More importantly, it reduces falls and fall-related injuries among older adults.
 Completing the exercise program has proven to reduce falls by an astounding 46%!

 Results have been even better in adults over the age of 80.
 Besides these exercises being beneficial for reducing fall risk, most participants find them enjoyable.
-In fact, 70% continued exercising after one year.
-Any effective exercise program must be maintained in order to sustain any benefits.
+70% continued exercising after one year.
+Any effective exercise program must be maintained to sustain any benefits.

 Balance Exercises within Your Own Home

-The Otago exercise program includes strengthening exercises, balance exercises, and a walking program.
+The Otago exercise program includes strengthening, balance exercises, and a walking program.
 It should be done 3 times per week.
 The strengthening and balance exercises take about 30 minutes total to complete.
-These can be done at once or spread over the course of the day.
+These can be done at once or spread over the day.

 The walking program includes 30 minutes of walking at least twice per week.
 If needed, the walk can be broken up into 2 or 3 smaller walks.
-For example, instead of walking continuously for 30 minutes, you could spread 3 10-minute walks out over the course of your day.
+For example, instead of walking continuously for 30 minutes, you could spread 3 10-minute walks out over your day.

 The program is very flexible but is designed to become more challenging as your strength and balance improve.
-The following 5 videos show examples of some of the exercises included in the program.
+The following 5 videos show examples of some exercises included in the program.

 The Role of Your Physical Therapist

-Your exercise program is prescribed after your physical therapist performs an assessment of your balance.
+Your exercise program is prescribed after your physical therapist assesses your balance.
 This includes an evaluation of your walking, ability to stand from a chair, and a four-stage balance assessment.
-It is important that you start with the most appropriate exercises.
+You must start with the most appropriate exercises.
 Beginning with exercises that are too easy for you will result in little improvement.
 Also, beginning with exercises that are too challenging may be dangerous.

-After your initial assessment, you are provided with instructions for your home exercise program.
-You will follow up with your physical therapist every few weeks in order to assess your progress and advance your exercises.
+After your initial assessment, you are given instructions for your home exercise program.
+You will follow up with your physical therapist every few weeks to assess your progress and advance your exercises.
 Your physical therapist guides you in the right direction.
-However, results are dependent on your ability to remain consistent with the program.
+However, results depend on your ability to remain consistent with the program.
 No one can do the exercises for you!

 Get Started with Your Balance Exercise Program